 Peru asks world to help find fugitive former president Toledo

-Peru put former president Alejandro Toledo on its list of the country's most wanted criminals on Friday after a judge issued an international warrant over allegations he took US$20 million (£16 million) in bribes from Brazilian builder Odebrecht.
+Peru put former president Alejandro Toledo on its list of the country's most wanted criminals on Friday as it sought clues about his whereabouts after a judge issued an international arrest warrant in connection to a far-reaching bribery probe.

 - Posted 11 Feb 2017 00:45